-Calvin and I merely trudged up the hill a bit more along the cleared right-of-way, but that got boring quickly (and who wants to step onto Simsbury land anyway?).
+Calvin and I merely trudged up the hill a bit more along the cleared right-of-way, but that got boring quickly.
 We then dipped into the woods – so yes, I was leading my son on a snowy bushwhack!

 Don’t tell my wife.